 Supporting health initiatives

-With Raleigh, you’ll be focusing on improving access to safe water and sanitation services as well as trying to get communities to change their behaviour towards health and hygiene.
+With Raleigh International, you’ll be focusing on improving access to safe water and sanitation services as well as trying to get communities to change their behaviour towards health and hygiene.
 You’ll also be contributing to positive change around gender, governance, school attendance and the environment.

 Helping people to support themselves and their families

 Young people are moving from the rural areas towards the cities in search of work.
-Young entrepreneurs from some of the poorest communities receive support from Raleigh volunteers to develop business plans, access finance, link up with mentors and run their businesses.
+Volunteers with Raleigh and VSO support young entrepreneurs from some of the poorest communities to develop their businesses and increase their income, by helping to develop business plans, access finance, and link up with mentors.

 Volunteers with Restless Development could be working with 12 to 16-year-olds to give them more information about making the best choices for their future – whether that’s in further education, training in a vocation, or setting up their own business.